BenniG123/stream-clipper/README.md

 # Stream Clipper
-**Stream Clipper** is a simple tool for condensing long gameplay videos. **Stream Clipper** takens in a gameplay video and json config file, and outputs an edited youtube-ready video file.
+**Stream Clipper** is a simple tool for condensing long gameplay videos.
+It takes in a gameplay video and json config file, and outputs an edited youtube-ready video file.
 It was originally made for clipping and editing [Rocket League best-of-X show matches](#Rocket-League-Best-of-X-example).

 ## Dependencies
 [ffmpeg](https://www.ffmpeg.org/download.html)